adrienne/craft-tap/README.md

 > **Note:** You'll need to create `craft/config/tap.php`, and define the above parameters there.

-The 'elements' parameter array should follow this format:
+The 'elements' parameter array should follow the format in this example:

 ```php
 'elements' => array(